Definition of Mentally Gifted

 Gifted Evaluation Referral Process

 Students can be evaluated at any grade level for gifted services and may be referred for a Gifted Multi-Disciplinary Evaluation (GMDE) through any of the following avenues:

-- Univeral Screening: The district annual conducts gifted screenings for students in grades 2 and 4.
+- Universal Screening: The district conducts annually gifted screenings for students in grade 3.
 Students who proceed through all levels of the gifted screening process will be referred for a gifted evaluation.

 - Staff Referral: Professional employees at all schools have received training related to the characteristics of gifted students.
 If a teacher, counselor, or building principal feels that a student may be in need of specially designed instruction, they will refer the student for a gifted evaluation.

 - Parent Referral: Parents can request that their child be evaluated for gifted services once per school calendar year.